sparsick/business-homepage/content/publication/maven-tycho-1/index.md

 publication_types = ["1"]
 selected = false
 url_video = ""
-abstract_short = "Post is a field report about the problems during the introduction of Maven Tycho." publication_short = "Im Blog von *Bernd Adamowicz*" publication = "Gastbeitrag im persönlichen Blog von *Bernd Adamowicz*" abstract = "Post is a field report about the problems during the introduction of Maven Tycho."
+summary = "Post is a field report about the problems during the introduction of Maven Tycho." publication_short = "Im Blog von *Bernd Adamowicz*" publication = "Gastbeitrag im persönlichen Blog von *Bernd Adamowicz*" abstract = "Post is a field report about the problems during the introduction of Maven Tycho."